longturn/freeciv21/docs/Playing/turn-change.rst

     * If the production can be changed (the city has not bought the former turn) and the unit is obsolete, city switches to the obsoleting unit.
-    * If the city does not fulfil the units requirements (tech, improvement, or unit has no ``NoBuild`` flag, etc.) and the player is not :unit:`Barbarian`, it is notified and a signal is emitted: city surival is not checked.
+    * If the city does not fulfil the units requirements (tech, improvement, or unit has no ``NoBuild`` flag, etc.) and the player is not :unit:`Barbarian`, it is notified and a signal is emitted: city survival is not checked.
     * Otherwise, if we have enough shields to build the unit: